Joe Mazzulla: An unlikely calming presence in Boston sports

 The Celtics’ current season began on a bizarre note in October when Mazzulla engaged Celtics media members — who were expecting to play a pickup game against each other —to play against the Celtics’ coaching staff instead.
 The staff routed the media 57-4 and applied full-court defensive pressure for the duration of the 12-minute game.
 Afterward, Mazzulla explained that he wanted a bonding moment, to humanize reporters and the people they cover.

 Last year, Tatum tore his Achilles during a playoff series against the New York Knicks.
 Critics predicted that the Celtics would have a lottery-type season or at best would not compete for the Eastern Conference crown.
-Here they are, a season later, a game away from advancing to the conference semifinals.
-Opportunity knocked: Brown carried the load, and other Celtics stepped up and came through.
+Instead, they came within a game of advancing to the conference semifinals.

 David Dow/NBAE via Getty Images